Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Clear Parent Data - Clears the data stored in parent GameObjects, allowing you to actually click them without lagging</li>
   <li>Take Screenshot - Takes a screenshot to the path under "Functionality Settings" in the TrueTrace options</li>
   <li>Auto Assign Scripts - Assigns all required scripts to all objects under the Scene GameObject, best way to add objects</li>
-  <li>Make All Static - Utility button that takes all objects in the scene and puts them under one parent object, not recommended for general use</li>
-  <li>Force Instances - Looks at all meshes in the scene, sees what objects have the same meshes, and makes them into instances, keep in mind instances use the same material and textures</li>
   <li>Remaining Objects - Objects still being processed</li>
   <li>Max Bounces - Sets the maximum number of bounces a ray can achieve</li>
   <li>Internal Resolution Ratio - Render scale in comparison to gameview size, turn to below 1 while in edit mode to decrease rendered resolution(to then be upscaled)</li>